smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/automate-functions.md

     bytes public requestCBOR
     ```

-The latest request id, latest received response, and latest received error (if any) are defined as state variables.
+The latest request ID, latest received response, and latest received error (if any) are defined as state variables.
 Note that `latestResponse` and `latestError` are encoded as dynamically sized byte array `bytes`, so you will still need to decode them to read the response or error:

     ```
     bytes32 public latestRequestId;